-LeapRate Exclusive… LeapRate has learned that Plus500 BG EOOD, the Bulgarian subsidiary of global Retail FX and CFDs broker Plus500 Ltd (LON:PLUS), has been denied by the country’s financial regulator Financial Services Commission (FSC) in its application to receive a financial services license in Bulgaria.
+LeapRate Exclusive… LeapRate has learned that Plus500 BG EOOD, the Bulgarian subsidiary of global CFD broker Plus500 Ltd (LON:PLUS), has been denied by the country’s financial regulator Financial Services Commission (FSC) in its application to receive a financial services license in Bulgaria.

 The regulator did not state a reason for its decision.

 Plus500 has more than 150 employees in its Sofia, Bulgaria office (pictured above), having outsourced much of its customer support and documentation work from its Israel headquarters to the Bulgarian capital.